What's the difference between a split system and "through the wall" or "self-contained" systems?

 Can the evaporator be located in a remote location and ducted to/from the wine cellar?

-A: These evaporators can be ducted up to 50 equivalent feet away from the wine cellar when used with our front intake hoods and kits.
+A: These evaporators can be ducted up to 50 equivalent feet away from the wine cellar when used with our cold-side (front) duct hoods and kits.
+Remember that cold-side ducting must be insulated and additional load should be added to properly size the required cooling unit.

 Can I use the low fan speed setting on the cooling unit when the unit is ducted?

-A: Duct hoods and kits create additional static pressure and therefore require the use of the medium or high (recommended) fan speed to overcome the additional static pressure.
+A: Duct hoods and kits create additional static pressure and therefore require the use of the high fan speed to overcome the additional static pressure.

 Can I install the entire unit inside the cellar?